Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Incoherence Results

-where the first inequality comes from the definition of the spectral norm, the penultimate line follows from a rescaled form of \eqref{eq:coherence_u} in accordance with \Cref{asp: Incoherence assumption}, and the final line follows from \eqref{eq: Incoherence equations}, thus concluding the proof. \end{proof}
+where the third line follows from \eqref{eqn: MDS Equation}, the fourth line follows from the fact that $\X\succeq\bm{0}$, the fifth line follows from \eqref{eqn: Puwa and u_i-u_j}, and the final line follows from \eqref{eq: Incoherence equations}, thus concluding the proof. \end{proof}

 \begin{lem} Let $\mu$ be an a.s. bounded, mean-zero, sub-Gaussian distribution with positive definite covariance matrix $\bm{\Sigma}\in\real^{r\times r}$.
 Let $n$ points $\{\p_i\}_{i=1}^n\sim \mu$ be sampled i.i.d., and let $\P = [\p_1 \dots \p_n]^\top\in\real^{n\times d}$ be the corresponding point matrix with Gram matrix $\X$, which has condition number $\kappa$.
 Let $\Vert\p_i\Vert_{\psi_2}\leq K$ for some $K>0$.
 Then with probability at least $1-Cn^{-2}$ for some absolute constant $C>0$, the incoherence parameter of $\X$ is bounded by